datacarpentry/r-socialsci/episodes/02-Reading text files.md

 In most practical scenarios you will want to read data into the R environment from a dataset.

-RStudio provides an interface for reading a variety of commonly avaiable data formats produced by other commercial statisical packages such as SPSS and Stata.
+RStudio provides an interface for reading a variety of commonly available data formats produced by other commercial statistical packages such as SPSS and Stata.

 We will demonstrate this functionality by importing the SN7577 dataset in both the tab delimited (SN7577.tab) and the SPSS (SN7577_spss.sav) formats.